hackracy/D_FiCracker/README.md

-# D-FiCracker
+# D_FiCracker

-A beginner-friendly Wi-Fi handshake capture and cracker tool made for Kali Linux.
+A bad but working WiFi handshake catcher and cracker — made by Dilshuppa.

-**👨‍💻 Developed by:** Dilshuppa
-**🎯 Purpose:** For ethical hacking practice, student learning, and pentesting on authorized networks only.
+⚠️ For learning only.
+Don’t be dumb and use it on random networks.

 ---

-## 📦 Features

-- Lists available wireless adapters
-- Lets you pick a target Wi-Fi network
+## 💻 What it does:

+- Finds your WiFi card
+- Starts monitor mode
+- Scans for networks
-- Captures WPA handshake using `airodump-ng` & `aireplay-ng`
+- Captures handshake from a WiFi target
-- Cracks the password using `aircrack-ng` with a wordlist
+- Tries to crack it with a wordlist

 ---

-## 🧪 Requirements
+## 🧰 Needs:

-- Kali Linux
+- Python 3
-- Wireless adapter that supports monitor mode
-- Run the tool as `sudo`
-- `aircrack-ng` installed (comes with Kali)
+- `airmon-ng`, `airodump-ng`, `aireplay-ng`, `aircrack-ng`
+- RockYou wordlist (`/usr/share/wordlists/rockyou.txt`)

 ---

-## 🚀 Usage
+## 🚀 How to run:

 ```bash
 sudo python3 D-FiCracker.py